-• External Trigger (Used/Ignored/End)

-Generated when the external trigger pin is asserted, which indicates the start of the acquisition process.
-There are two types of external trigger events: 'Used' or 'Ignored'.
-Following an external trigger, if the event generates a captured image, an External Trigger Used event will be generated (CORACQ\VAL\EVENT\TYPE\EXTERNAL\TRIGGER).
-If there is no captured image, an External Trigger Ignored event will be generated (CORACQ\VAL\EVENT\TYPE\EXTERNAL\TRIGGER\IGNORED).
+- External Trigger (Used/Ignored/End) Generated when the external trigger pin is asserted, which indicates the start of the acquisition process.
+There are three types of external trigger events: 'Used', 'Ignored' and 'End'.
+Following an external trigger, if the event generates a captured image, an External Trigger Used event will be generated (CORACQ_VAL_EVENT_TYPE_EXTERNAL_TRIGGER).
+If there is no captured image, an External Trigger Ignored event will be generated (CORACQ_VAL_EVENT_TYPE_EXTERNAL_TRIGGER_IGNORED).
 An external trigger event is ignored if the event rate is higher than the possible frame rate of the camera.
-When using an active high/low or double pulse rising/falling edge trigger detection, the 2nd pulse will generate the External Trigger End event (CORACQ\VAL\EVENT\TYPE\EXTERNAL\TRIGGER\END).
+When using an active high/low or double pulse rising/falling edge trigger detection, the 2nd pulse will generate the External Trigger End event (CORACQ_VAL_EVENT_TYPE_EXTERNAL_TRIGGER_END). - Start of Frame Event generated during acquisition, with the detection of the start of a video frame by the board acquisition hardware.
+The Sapera event value is CORACQ VAL EVENT TYPE START OF FRAME.